sargant/dfyb.run/README.md

 # dfyb.run

-Generates Apple Wallet passes that can be used at a certain 5K and 2K running event 🏃‍♀️💨
+A tool that lets you add your parkrun 🏃‍♂️💨 barcodes to Apple Wallet on your iPhone 📱 and Apple Watch ⌚